debezium/debezium-examples/tutorial/README.md

 ### XStreams

-The connector can be used with the Oracle XStreams API but the `database.connection.adapter` must be specified with `xstream` to do so.
-This requires a license for the Golden Gate product (which itself is not required be installed, though).
+The connector can use the XStreams API, which requires a license for the Golden Gate product (which itself is not required be installed, though).

 Adjust the host name of the database server and the name of the XStream outbound server in `register-oracle-xstreams.json` as per your environment.